Investigating the Cost, Integration and Other Realities of Digital Experience Platforms

 What (And Who) is a DXP Anyway?

 But first, a semantics debate.
-The term digital experience elatform, you see, has some associated hype and untruths, according to Tony Byrne, CEO and founder of Real Story Group, who blogged about the matter in January.
+The term digital experience platform, you see, has some associated hype and untruths, according to Tony Byrne, CEO and founder of Real Story Group, who blogged about the matter in January.
 “It doesn’t exist,” Byrne told CMSWire of DXPs in an interview this month.
 “It’s a made-up term foisted on gullible analyst firms by enterprise portal vendors seeking continuing relevancy and WCM vendors looking to escape the increasingly narrow functional confines of that marketplace."
 Byrne went on to say that digital leaders don't license a "digital experience platform."
 "People who actually work on these systems on a daily basis know that there is a difference between digital experience as a mindset and collection of evolving methodologies," Byrne added, "versus the various sets of tools required to satisfy diverse customer needs in the digital world.”

 It's all about knowing who has key technology sets to deliver what your business needs, according to Patel.
 Be cautious of vendors that call themselves “Digital Experience Platforms” but clearly lack key drivers.
 “I would disagree with vendors calling themselves DXPs when they don't have a CMS (content management system) and a DAM (digital asset management),” Patel said.
 “The problem is not with the term itself, it’s with the vendors who decide to put themselves in that category.”